SAP Fiori for SAP S/4HANA – Fit-gap analysis for SAP Fiori apps and classic UIs

 - Classic User Interfaces include GUI transactions, ABAP Web Dynpro applications, Web Client UI)

-- Plus the first native mobile app for SAP S/4HANA (with more to come)
+- Plus several native mobile apps for SAP S/4HANA

 - More than 40 optional Line of Business processes many with process innovations – e.g. Group Reporting, Central Procurement, predictive MRP, Advanced Accounting and Financial Close, Intercompany Management and Reconciliation – as listed in the Feature Scope Description.